WuChenLinux/slb/intl.en-US/Developer Guide/Common parameters.md

 &SignatureNonce=NwDAxvLU6tFE0DVb
 &Version=2014-05-15
 &SignatureVersion=1.0
-&Signature=*Signature*
+&Signature=Signature
 ```

 ## Common response parameters {#section_rjn_1hf_cz .section}

 The API response uses unified format.
 Returning 2XX HTTP status code indicates a successful call; returning 4xx or 5xx HTTP status code indicates a failed call.
 When a call succeeds, the formats of the returned data include XML and JSON.
 You can specify the format of the returned data when sending the request.
 The default format is XML.

-Each time you send a request to call an interface, the system returns a unique identification code \(RequestId\), whether the request is successful.
+No matter the call is successful or not, the system returns a unique identification code \(RequestId\) each time you send a request.

 -   XML format

     ```
     <? xml version="1.0" encoding="utf-8"? >
-        <!—The result root node---->
+        <!—The root node of the result-->
         <Action+Response>
             <!—The returned request tag-->
             <RequestId>4C467B38-3910-447D-87BC-AC049166F216</RequestId>